tanoconsulting/euts/README.md

        ./teststack/teststack exec My/Test/SCript

-4. stop the test stack
+5. stop the test stack

        ./teststack/teststack stop

-5. don't forget to add the `/teststack` folder to your .gitignore file to avoid accidentally committing it to your project's source code
+6. commit the `.euts.env` file into version control.
+Don't forget to add the `/teststack` folder to your .gitignore file to avoid accidentally committing it to your project's source code

+7. Set up your tests to be run on Travis

+...

+8. Set up your tests to be run on GitHub Actions

+...

 Troubleshooting
 ---------------